cybercussion/SCOBot/README.md

 [![Build Status](https://travis-ci.org/cybercussion/SCOBot.png?branch=master)](https://travis-ci.org/cybercussion/SCOBot)
 ## About
 SCOBot includes the SCORM 2004 Content Interface with capabilities to rollback to SCORM 1.2.
 This interacts with the LMS Runtime API.
 It also includes QUnit tests, SCORM 2004 XSD/DTDs, Flash AS3 Class libraries to interface the JavaScript portions of the project.
+SCORM enables communication, packaging and sequencing possibilities when deploying e-learning content across different Learning Management Systems.
 SCORM requires all communication occur with JavaScript.
+So if you are building an application in another programming language, you'll need to consider other options to communicate with the LMS.
-Along with the content interface APIs it includes a light offline or non-LMS mimc of the LMS Runtime.
+Along with the SCOBot content APIs it includes a light offline or non-LMS mimc of the LMS Runtime.
 This enables you to see tracing of the LMS communication if it was present.
 This may save you time debugging issues.
+Simply put, this includes all the logic SCORM didn't bake into the communication API, so your not wasting time writing more code.

 ### What does this solve?
 Many examples online are somewhat limited.
 This project made a effort to better support Objectives, and Interaction capabilities with friendly easy to use APIs.
 Much of the timestamps, durations, and SCORM formatted responses needed a single point of management vs. having it scattered throughout a project.
 The specifications range in the hundreds of not thousands of pages of reading, parsing and interpreting which also leads to months of lost development.
+Differing opinions commonly occur after reading the specifications (either 1.2 or 2004).
+How you treat the data your trying to store, and whether or not it 'fits' within the SCORM spec.
+This project makes a attempt to lay out options and document the quirks more thoroughly.

 ## SCOBot Content support:
 https://github.com/cybercussion/SCOBot/wiki - Please refer to this for much more detailed information.

 Feel free to [email](https://cybercussion.com/#!contact) or post any issues you run into.

+## Whats the difference between a Runtime API and this project?
-You may be looking for the LMS Runtime API_1484_11, and this Project does not offer or include that.
+You may be looking for the LMS Runtime called 'API_1484_11', and this Project does not offer or include that.
 The light mimic that is included IS NOT a runtime.
-Its just the bare essentials to let this run on itself in a offline capability.
+It is just the bare essentials to let this run on itself in a offline capability.
 The low-latency Runtime is available on https://cybercussion.com (Free for students) but licenced commercially.
+The Runtime was developed in tandem with the SCOBot Content API project.
+It includes all the rule sets associated with the SCORM Communication which is responsible for controlling read/write access, character limits, states, and status settings.

 ## Goals:
 * **Save** you time trying to support the SCORM Standard.
 Yes, its Initialize, Get Value, Set Value, Commit, and Terminate on the surface, but it goes way beyond that.
-* **Educate** - Examples, concepts, options
+* **Educate** - Documentation, examples, concepts, options
 * **Modernize** - No one likes 500 global variable constants coupled with endless other issues associated with un-managed code.
 * **Transparency** - Know why something isn't working, and have logging to back it up.
 * **Test** - Drove the whole project with unit tests against the specification.
 Scenarios, make having a complete test impossible.
-Which is why there is always room for more testing.
+Which is why there is always room for writing more tests.

+### Now no longer requires jQuery in v4.x.x.?
+Not everyone is using jQuery, and we needed to be sensitive to that.
+Turns out this project was only using about 9KB (actual) of jQuery.
+(Migration covered on Wiki)
+So if your using another framework, library or otherwise, this limitation was removed.

 ## About the Project:
 I've kept this project split up into 4 logical portions, leaving room for anyone to add or subtract from the complete package.
 The main focal point would be 'QUnit-Tests/js/scorm/', as the surrounding files are simply supporting files like JQuery, QUnit, and further README files.
 I've also added all the files that go into a Content Aggregation Model.
 This is a package used to export your content to a learning management server.
 The portions of this project is split into the following sections:

-### Now no longer requires jQuery in v4.x.x.?
-So where's the code?
-I know not everyone is using jQuery, and we needed to be sensitive to that.
-Turns out this project was only using about 9KB (actual) of jQuery.
-(Migration covered on Wiki)

 #### Utilities
 * **QUnit-Tests/js/scorm/SCOBotUtil.js** (Required in a deployment)-